-The Council controls Hounslow Homes and paid the company £26.4m in 2014/15 (£36.2m in 2013/14) for managing and maintaining its stock.
-During 2014/15 the majority of Hounslow Homes' activities has been transferred back to the Council.
-As at 31 March 2015 the balance owed by the Hounslow Homes to the Council was £2.9m.
-Hounslow Homes Ltd is consolidated with the Authority's own accounts to create the group accounts.The consolidated accounts have not incorporated the financial results of other entities controlled by the Authority on the grounds of materiality.
+The Council controls Lampton 78 (previously Hounslow Homes) and paid the company £719k in 2015/16 (£26.4m in 2014/15) for managing and maintaining part of its stock.
+The majority of Lampton 78's activities has been transferred back to the Council.
+As at 31 March 2016 the balance owed by Lampton 78 to the Council was £1.5m.
+Lampton 78 is consolidated with the Authority's own accounts to create the group accounts.
+The consolidated accounts have not incorporated the financial results of other entities controlled by the Authority on the grounds of materiality.

-The London Borough of Hounslow is the sole shareholder in Lampton 360 Limited, which has four Directors.
+The London Borough of Hounslow is the sole shareholder in Lampton 360 Limited, which has five Directors.
 Holders of these posts include:

-- Councillor Mann (since 12/06/14) - Councillor Curran (since 12/06/14) - Chief Executive (since 23/04/13) - Director of Regeneration, Economic Development and Environment (since 17/12/14) - Councillor Ellar (ceased beiong a director 12/06/14) - Councillor Sharma (ceased beiong a director 12/06/14) - Former Director of Corporate Resources (ceased beiong a director 22/10/14)
+- Councillor Mann (since 12/06/14) - Councillor Curran (since 12/06/14) - Chief Executive (since 23/04/13) - Director of Regeneration, Economic Development and Environment (since 17/12/14) - Howard Woollaston, Non-Executive Director (since 16/04/15) - Councillor Ellar (ceased being a director 12/06/14) - Councillor Sharma (ceased being a director 12/06/14) - Former Director of Corporate Resources (ceased being a director 22/10/14)

 The Council owns 25% of Feeding Futures with Chartwells, a leading school meals operator.
-The Assistant Director of Strategic Finance and Assistant Director of Children's Services hold two of the four Director posts.
+The Director of Finance & Corporate Services and Director of Education & Early Intervention hold two of the four Director posts.
 Feeding Futures started trading from 1 August 2014 following the transfer of the Council's catering service, DS Catering.
-In 2014/15, payments of £2.0m were made to Feeding Futures.
+In 2015/16, payments of £2.1m were made to Feeding Futures.